 Julia Child simply showed us how to cook.

-For a real laugh, head to your local Whole Foods, where you can get coop-grown, free-trade, ethically-treated hot dogs, quinoa and kale.
+, head to your local Whole Foods, where you can get coop-grown, free-trade, ethically-treated hot dogs, quinoa and kale.
 Seriously, a recent post at Brokelyn, a website devoted to life in Brooklyn, NY, chronicled

 “The most absurd items at the new Brooklyn Whole Foods.”
 Among its finds: “Air-chilled snow water poultry,” which surely is better for you than air-chilled tap water chicken, and “‘Slow dried’ locally made whole-wheat dinosaur pasta,” for the most discriminating Zaks and Zoes who will throw a fit if their mac ‘n’ cheese is made from fast-drying pasta sourced from, say, New Jersey.

 Can’t we just buy a piece of fish, pot of honey or a bag of sweet potatoes without them being farm-raised, line-caught and solstice-harvested?

 Things have changed since Julia Child simply showed us how to cook, slowly, methodically, in real time.
 (Except for where she pulled the finished soufflé out of the oven.
 I always loved that magic trick.)
 How well would Julia fare in an amped up, timer-ticking, food smackdown versus her arch rival, whoever that might have been?
 Probably not so well.

 Rather, Child, one of our earliest food ambassadors, had more down-to-earth ideas about cooking and food.
 “You don’t have to cook fancy or complicated masterpieces,” she once said, “just good food from fresh ingredients.”